 Noritz has managed to get the EF (a rating that determines energy-efficiency) beyond 0.90.
 In fact, the NRC66DVNG has an EF rating of 0.91.
 That is, broadly speaking, the same energy efficiency range as average-efficiency electric tankers.

-On top of that, the Noritz NRC66DVNG is capable to heat the water up to 140˚F. This is the maximum temperature most households require.
-The maximum hot water flow is 6.6 GPM; a little bit on the lower side.
+On top of that, the Noritz NRC66DVNG is capable of heating the water to 140˚F. This is the maximum temperature most households require.
+The maximum hot water flow is 6.6 GPM, a little bit on the lower side.

-For some installers, having the ability to use the Schedule 40 PVC piping and fitting is an advantage.
-Frankly speaking, the Noritz NRC66DVNG tankless water heater does offer Schedule 40 piping, but that’s not an essential thing a good tankless heater installer would require.
+For some installers, having the ability to use the Schedule 40 PVC piping and fitting is advantageous.
+The Noritz NRC66DVNG tankless water heater offers Schedule 40 piping, but that’s not an essential thing a good tankless heater installer would require.

 In the long-term, the Noritz is one of the cheapest ways how to get on-demand hot water.

 Do You Agree With The Gas And Electric Tankless Heat Picks?

 Some people have a great experience with a tankless water heater while others have a horrible one.
 If you own one of the heaters above, please do give us a short review in the comments.

 If you have some other tankless heaters to add to the list, especially those with high EF ranking, please let us know below.